 The interview process will also take place in our partner schools and will involve a combination of tasks including:

 - a presentation, connected to current educational issues;

 - a task working with a small group of early primary or primary pupils;

 - a reading task.

 Each part of the selection procedure will be graded to agreed criteria.
 The interview questions will be largely based on elements that will contribute to the Teachers’ Standards.
 Equal opportunities procedures will be followed to ensure that the selection procedures are open, fair and assessments are to agreed criteria.

 How school placements work

-The consistently high quality of support on 3 different school placements, from dedicated and enthusiastic teachers, underpins our success, making us one of the very top teacher training providers in the country (The Good Teacher Training Guides).
+The consistently high quality of support on 3 different school placements, from dedicated and enthusiastic teachers, underpins our success, making us one of the very top teacher training providers in the country The Good Teacher Training Guides.
 This maximises opportunities for each trainee to learn from best practice in different settings.
-Our trainees complete training confident across the EYFS and Key Stage 1 and are fully prepared to work in a wide variety of schools, ready to serve diverse pupil populations.
+Our trainees complete training confident across the EYFS and KS1 and are fully prepared to work in a wide variety of schools, ready to serve diverse pupil populations.

 As a trainee on the Abbey SD programme, you will a be part of the LETS Teaching School Alliance.
-At least one of your placements will therefore be in a LETS partnership school in a Leicester city or SCITT school.
-Placements are carefully matched to trainee’s development needs and SCITT management also take into account issues such as childcare and public transport links, where relevant for individual trainees.
+At least one of your placements will therefore be in a LETS partnership school in a Leicester city SCITT school.
+Placements are carefully matched to trainee’s development needs and SCITT management also take into account issues such as childcare and public transport links, where relevant.